tohyuting/tp/docs/DeveloperGuide.md

 **MSS**

 1. User keys in command to update a product in a supplier with updated quantity/tags.
-2. If the product exists, CLI-nic overwrites the existing product with the updated product details.
-If the product does not exist, CLI-nic adds the product and its associated quantity/tags to the supplier.
+2. CLI-nic overwrites the existing product with the updated product details.
 CLI-nic shows a success message.

     Use case ends.